njeriolenkere/Smart-Irrigation-System/README.md

 # Smart-Irrigation-System
-Automated Plant Watering System with Arduino IoT
+Stop killing your plants by underwatering them or over watering them!
+Instead use Automated Plant Watering System with Arduino IoT.